unicframework/docs/File-Uploading.md

 ## File Uploading

-  Unic Framework provide simplest way to upload files on the server.
+  Unic framework provide simplest way to upload files on the server.

 ### Files Information